pareekshitreddy/Academic-Insight-Student-Performance-Forecast/README.md

 # Academic Insight: Student Performance Forecast

-Academic Insight is an end-to-end machine learning application developed using Python and Flask.
-It predicts student performance based on various factors and incorporates essential features for efficient development and deployment.
+"Academic Insight" is an end-to-end machine learning application created with Python and Flask, then deployed through Docker, AWS ECR, and AWS EC2.
+This application forecasts student performance by analyzing diverse factors and integrates critical functionalities to streamline development and deployment processes.

 ## Features